mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

 # Why

 As I recently passed OSCP (humble brag), my mindset was focused on pwning stuff.
 However, I'm not working in offensive side of the cybersecurity so I just let my imagination run wild about red teaming exercises in real life.
 I came up with an idea of having Kali linux on my Raspberry Pi 3 B+ with the terminal available over blueooth.
 Go "in the field", have the RPI running of some powerbank in a backpack and connect to it using a laptop.
 In case I'm caught, first a [kill cord for a laptop](https://tech.michaelaltfield.net/2020/01/02/buskill-laptop-kill-cord-dead-man-switch/) should power off the device and Raspberry Pi should be another layer of "obfuscation".
-I didn't cover encryption of Raspberry here because encrypting the disk on a microSD which has very limited write amounts does not make a sense for a long term project.
+I didn't cover encryption of Raspberry here because encrypting the disk on a microSD which has very limited write amounts does not make sense for a long term project.
 Well, this all sounds like a gimmick, doesn't it?
 But it didn't stop me anyway, I wanted to test it :D

 # How